ikhsan/Tlamp/Readme.md

 - engaging people by its interactivity
 - ubiquitous

 So let's experiment with **Tlamp!**, a tool to engage audience to traditional music.
-[The video](http://youtu.be/VEmX-1_DQPA) is a good sample of what Talempong music sounds like.
+[This video](http://youtu.be/VEmX-1_DQPA) is a good sample of what Talempong music sounds like.

 ##Technologies
-It was built using Apple's SpriteKit.
+It was built using Apple's `SpriteKit`.
 Tested only in Mac OS X 10.9 and Xcode 5.1.
-Using [IXNXBOXDrumPad](https://github.com/ixnixnixn/IXNXBOXDrumpad) for Xbox's drumpad integration.
+It uses [`IXNXBOXDrumPad`](https://github.com/ixnixnixn/IXNXBOXDrumpad) for Xbox's drumpad integration.

 ##License